bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 60°
-- heavy intensity rain
+- thunderstorm with heavy rainmistmoderate rain
-- 94% humidity
+- 95% humidity
-- 8 mph wind
+- 12 mph wind

 No precipitation in the past 24 hours